GabeScott/standard-works-vault/General Conference/1975 April - A Question of Free Agency.md

 # A Question of Free Agency

-*By Robert D. Hales - Assistant to the Council of the Twelve*
+By Elder Robert D. Hales - *Assistant to the Council of the Twelve*

 *Given in the April session of the 1975 General Conference*